Motorists continue to see lower gas prices in New Jersey

 TRENTON, N.J.
 (AP) — Motorists continue to see lower prices at the pumps in New Jersey.

 Analysts say the lower pump prices in recent weeks are mostly due to falling crude oil prices.
-But they also note that production cuts by OPEC nations could mean higher oil and gas prices in the coming weeks.
+But they note that OPEC production cuts are expected to start New Year’s Day, which could mean higher oil and gas prices in the coming weeks.